parallel-protocol/tokenomics/docs/TechnicalSpecs.md

 #### 4.2.1 [TimeLockPenaltyERC20](../contracts/sPRL/TimeLockPenaltyERC20.sol)

 This abstract contract is used to handle commun logic between sPRL1 and sPRL2.
-The main feature of it it's to deposit a specific ERC20 and apply a lock time duration for withdrawals.
-Users is also able to withdraw their tokens before the lock time but will be penalized by a penalty percentage on the withdraw amount that is calculated based on the time left before the lock time.
+The main feature of it, it's to deposit a specific ERC20 and apply a lock time duration for withdrawals.
+Users is also able to withdraw their tokens before the lock time but will be penalized by a penalty fee on the withdraw amount that is calculated based on the time left before the lock time.

 **Parameters**: